 The Market Support Segment should build and enable the foundation for future long-term energy savings that align with Commission and California climate policy.

+Reporting

+PAs should begin tracking and reporting on all applicable MS metrics during program years 2022-2023.

 Target setting

-PAs should not set targets until data has been collected during the first 2 program years (or a baseline has been set).

-PAs could present targets for WG proposed metrics during the 2023 true-ups for the 2024-2027 cycle.
+Option 1: PAs should not set targets for MS segment metrics until data has been collected during the first 2 program years (or a baseline has been set)—e.g., in 2023 advice letter for 2024-2027.
+PAs could present targets for MSMWG proposed metrics during the 2023 true-ups for the 2024-2027 cycle.

+Option 2: PAs should include targets with their MS segment metrics with the Business Plan/4 Year Application filings.

-The WG may want to recommend certain metrics be changed to indicators without targets, rather than metrics with targets.
+Note to MSWG: The MSWG may want to recommend certain metrics be changed to indicators without targets, rather than metrics with targets.
+[Delete in final report.]

 Metrics